 There's a Calvin and Hobbes cartoon where Calvin asks him mom if hamburgers are made out of people from Hamburg.

 Liō ripped off the trope-naming joke once, and has had other jokes based on the same general idea.

 A mild example appears in A Bug's Life, where a mosquito at an insect bar orders a "Bloody Mary, O-Positive."
 A moment later the waiter produces a big red drop of blood...

-In Rugrats In Paris, Coco LaBouche's boss tells her that the person he wants running his theme parks must have the mind of a child.
+In Rugrats in Paris, Coco LaBouche's boss tells her that the person he wants running his theme parks must have the heart of a child.
 Coco mutters (too quietly for him to hear — but Angelica hears it) that she thinks she has one in a jar somewhere...

 Films — Live-Action